-Rob leads our efforts in advancing wildlife corridors and ecological connectivity, drawing on over 30 years of experience in ecology, natural resource management, and environmental advocacy, He seeks to develop wildlife-friendly national, regional and state-based policies and test their effectiveness at the landscape level.
+Rob leads the Center’s efforts in advancing wildlife corridors and ecological connectivity, drawing on over 30 years of experience in ecology, natural resource management, and environmental advocacy.
+He seeks to develop wildlife-friendly national, regional, and state-based policies, and test their effectiveness at the landscape level.

-To balance his professional endeavors he has served as a volunteer for such causes as wildlife rescue, child advocacy, women’s shelters and immigrant education.
-Like every good Montanan, he likes to get outdoors whenever it is sunny, cloudy, snowing or raining.
+To balance his professional endeavors, Rob has served as a volunteer for such causes as wildlife rescue, child advocacy, women’s shelters, and immigrant education.
+Like every good Montanan, he likes to get outdoors whenever it is sunny, cloudy, snowing, or raining.

 - M.S. in Biological Sciences, Montana State University